jindaldhruv2005/tds-testing/README.md

 ## Usage
 - Open index.html directly in your browser, or visit http://localhost:8000 (if serving locally).
-- You should see the “Hello World” heading and the image from sample.jpg displayed below it.
+- You should see the “Hello World” heading and the image from sample2.jpg displayed below it.
-- Make sure sample.jpg remains in the same folder as index.html so the image loads correctly.
+- Make sure sample2.jpg remains in the same folder as index.html so the image loads correctly.

+## Improvements from Previous Version (Round 2)
+- Replaced sample.jpg with sample2.jpg across the code and documentation.
+- Updated alt text, figure markup, and ARIA to improve accessibility.
+- Enabled lazy-loading and async decoding for the image to improve performance.
+- Polished visuals with a responsive layout, improved color contrast, and light/dark mode support.
+- Clarified Setup and Usage instructions to reference sample2.jpg explicitly.

 ## License
 MIT License